SSH tunnel connections

 Create a source connection

-In Materialize, create a source connection that uses the SSH tunnel connection you just configured:
+In Materialize, create a source connection that uses the SSH tunnel connection you configured in the previous section:

 CREATE CONNECTION kafka_connection TO KAFKA (